Zayed bin Sultan Al Nahyan: Career and reign

 Zayed was appointed the governor of the Eastern Region of Abu Dhabi in 1946, and was based in the Muwaiji fort in Al Ain.
 At this time, the area was poor and prone to outbreaks of disease.
 When parties from Petroleum Development (Trucial Coast) began exploring for oil in the area, Zayed assisted them.

 In 1952, a small Saudi Arabian force led by Turki bin Abdullah Al-Otaishan occupied the village of Hamasa in the Buraimi Oasis (the 'Buraimi Dispute').
 Zayed was prominent in his opposition to Saudi territorial claims and reportedly rejected a bribe of about £30 million to allow Aramco to explore for oil in the disputed territory.
 As part of this dispute, Zayed and his brother Hazza attended the Buraimi arbitration tribunal in Geneva in September 1955 and gave evidence to tribunal members.
 When the tribunal was abandoned amid allegations of Saudi bribery, the British initiated the reoccupation of the Buraimi Oasis through a local military force, the Trucial Oman Levies.
 A period of stability followed during which Zayed helped to develop the region and took a particular interest in the restoration of the falaj system, a network of water channels which kept the plantations of the Buraimi Oasis irrigated and fertile.

 The discovery of oil in 1958, and the start of oil exports in 1962, led to frustration among members of the ruling family about the lack of progress under Sheikh Shakhbut's rule.
 Shakhbut was seen as averse to spending revenue from oil money to develop the emirate by other members of Al Nahyan and hence they requested British help to install Sheikh Zayed bin Sultan Al Nahyan as the ruler of Abu Dhabi in his stead through a bloodless coup.
 On 6 August 1966, Shakhbut was deposed in a bloodless palace coup.
 The move to replace Shakhbut with Zayed had the unanimous backing of the Al Nahyan family.
 The news was conveyed to Shakhbut by British Acting Resident Glen Balfour-Paul who added the support of the British to the consensus of the family.
 Shakhbut finally accepted the decision and, with the Trucial Oman Scouts providing safe transport, left for Bahrain.
-He subsequently lived in Khorramshahr, Iran before returning to live in Buraimi.
+He subsequently lived in Khorramshahr, Iran before returning to live in Buraimi, Oman.